 - Eat more of boiled, steamed and raw vegetables.

-- Eating ripe foods will be good to balance kapha except banana.
+- Eating ripe foods will be good to balance Kapha except for banana.
 Minimize the intake of heavy foods, salt and dairy products.

 - Use raw honey instead of other sweeteners like sugar, brown sugar, maple syrup.